ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

   <p>2 changes per year, 3 minutes per change, 2 signatures, 1 client: 0.55 * 2 * 3 * 2 * 1 = 6.60</p>
 </blockquote>

-<p>Per user and year, the costs are now 6.60&nbsp;€ in manual effort compared to 3.00&nbsp;€ for a centrally managed solution with Set-OutlookSignatures and the <span style="font-weight: bold; background-image: linear-gradient(to bottom right, darkgoldenrod, goldenrod, goldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span>.</p>
+<p>Per user and year, the costs are now 6.60&nbsp;€ in manual effort compared to 3.00&nbsp;€ for a centrally managed solution with Set-OutlookSignatures and the <span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span>.</p>

 <p>This calculation does not even take into account the following:</p>
 <ul>